-When I taught with a grammar laden syllabus I struggled finding ways to get students to read.
+When I taught with a grammar laden syllabus I struggled to find ways to facilitate students to actually read.
 Everything we did seemed completely dependent upon me and I always felt it was a waste of time as few students seemed to make connections.
 The most important aspect for reading is to have material that students can understand.
-It’s become clear to me the longer I teach that many students do not enjoy reading.
-Add in any kind of struggle and those students are going to give up.
+It’s become clear to me the longer I teach that many students tell themselves that they do not enjoy reading.
+But my observations of students over our self directed reading program is that they like reading but they do not like all of the extra stuff that we add on to reading.
+But add in any kind of struggle and those students, who view themselves as not enjoying reading, are going to give up.
 Here are some ways from wiser teachers that I use to engage students in reading Latin together along with some observations.

 The first is popcorn reading from Bob Patrick’s Latin Best Practices.
 This seems to work best when students are set up in row formations.
 In pairs, one student reads the 1st Latin sentence.
 When finished, the second student delivers the meaning of the Latin sentence into English.
 Next, student 2 reads Latin and student 1 delivers the English meaning.
 Some things that happen during popcorn reading: